Yuririyu/Music-Data/ReadMe.md

 #### How to run:
 You can load these scripts into a text editor like Sublime, N++ or some ide like VS.
 Once loaded, run tasks 1-3.
 When done, run summary.py to get results/information.
-Whn running summary.py make sure to scroll all the way to the end as some sections take up space.
+When running summary.py make sure to scroll all the way to the end as some sections take up space.

 can also run by launching through cmd, but more time consuming
 ```bash